Decentralized finance: Disadvantages

 Due to a lack of KYC processes, and no way to revert a transaction, users are at a loss if they are ever hacked for their passwords or private keys.
-Additionally, liquidity providers staking in DeFi protocols can suffer what is called an impermanent loss if, when withdrawn, the token pairs they have invested in have altered in value ratio significantly.
+Liquidity providers staking in DeFi protocols may also suffer an impermanent loss when the relative value of the deposited token pair has shifted by the time the deposit is withdrawn.

 Although liquidity pool DEX are the most widely used, they may have some drawbacks.
 The most common problems of liquidity pool DEXes are market price impact, slippage, and front running.

-Price impact occurs because of the AMM (Automated Market Makers) nature itself — the larger the deal, the stronger impact it has on the price.
+Price impact arises from the design of automated market makers: the larger the trade, the greater its effect on the pool's prevailing price.
 For example, if the constant product AMM is in use, every deal must keep the product xy = k constant, where x and y are quantities of two cryptocurrencies (or tokens) in the pool.
 Price impact is non-linear, so the larger is the input amount Δx, the lower is the final ratio y / x that gives an exchange price.
 The problem is mostly significant for relatively large deals versus the liquidity pool size.

 Front running is a special type of attack in public blockchains when some participant (usually a miner) seeing an upcoming trading transaction puts his own transaction ahead (playing with a transaction fee for example), making the initial transaction less profitable or even reverted.
 To provide some protection against front running attacks, many DeFi exchanges offer a slippage tolerance option for end-users.
-This option serves as a safeguard, allowing users to set a limit on the worst acceptable price they are willing to accept from the time of transaction signing.
+This setting allows users to set a limit on the worst acceptable execution price relative to the price observed at the time of transaction signing; if the executed price would breach that limit, the transaction reverts.

+Decentralized exchanges are particularly exposed to cyberattacks, and DEX-related incidents account for a major share of crypto-exchange losses.
+In 2025, at least 20 incidents were reported, resulting in aggregate losses of $535 million.